Gewehr 1888: Variants

 After the start of World War 1, some of the remaining Gewehr 88 S rifles were modified to the Gewehr 88/14 standard, which was generally similar to Gewehr 88/05 but with cruder workmanship.
 Some 88's were sold to various nations or armed groups, or captured in combat and therefore a wide variety of markings can be found such as Bulgarian stars, English proofs, Turkish crescents and symbols, Polish eagles etc. Gew 88's were re-serialized by the army capturing them in some rare cases (i.e.; Greece/Turks) or/and when they were re-barrelled.
 The markings found on Gew 88's are very extensive and therefore are a topic of their own.

 Modern ammunition use

 The maximum operating pressure for the Gewehr 88 commission rifle is less than that of any 8 mm Mauser rifle, as the makers of the Gewehr 88 did not fully understand the greater energy of smokeless powder compared to black powder.

 Shooters planning to use modern 8 mm ammunition in a Gewehr 88 slug their bore and chamber as there are four different possible bores and grooves and chamber dimensioning combinations found on the Gewehr 88 rifle.
 High performance and hence high pressure or military ammunition designated for machine gun use cannot be fired safely in a Gewehr 88 commission rifle.

+Schutztruppen Karabiner 1888

+This specific example was manufactured in 1893 at the Erfurt arsenal.

+During World War I, the Kar88 was still in use by secondary units and colonial troops, including the Schutztruppe in German Africa.
+These forces often modified their weapons to suit harsh environmental conditions.

+This particular Kar88 was captured by British forces in Togo in 1914.
+It originally featured a curved bolt handle, but it was later replaced with a straight bolt.